 Enable the MRS Proxy endpoint for remote moves

 The Mailbox Replication service (MRS) has a proxy endpoint that's required for cross-forest mailbox moves and remote move migrations between your on-premises Exchange organization and Office 365.
-You enable the MRS proxy endpoint in the Exchange Web Services (EWS) virtual directory settings in the Client Access (frontend) services on Exchange 2016 Mailbox servers.
+You enable the MRS proxy endpoint in the Exchange Web Services (EWS) virtual directory settings in the Client Access (frontend) services on Exchange 2016 or Exchange 2019 Mailbox servers.

 Where you enable the MRS Proxy endpoint depends on the type and direction of the mailbox move: